jawad1505/aws-solution-architect/EC2/Readme.md

   * divides each group into partitions
   * each rack has its own network and power source

+* Spread Placement Groups can be deployed across availability zones since they spread the instances further apart. ***Cluster Placement Groups can only exist in one Availabiity Zone*** since they are focused on keeping instances together, which you cannot do across Availability Zones

+* Spread placement groups have a specific limitation that you can only have a ***maximum of 7*** running instances per Availability Zone

 # 13. AWS Web Application Firewall - WAF
   * is a web app firewall that lets you ***monitor*** your HTTP and HTTPs traffic that is forwarded to Cloud Front, App Load Balancer or API Gateway.